vijaykumarr1452/vijaykumarr1452.github.io/README.md

-# 🚀 **Folio-Motion: Interactive & Animated Developer Portfolio**
+# 🚀 Interactive & Animated Developer Portfolio**

-Welcome to **Folio-Motion**, a stunning, interactive, and animation-rich developer portfolio built with the latest technologies: **Next.js**, **Tailwind CSS**, **Framer Motion**, **ShadCN UI**, and **TypeScript**.
+Welcome to my Developer Portfolio, an interactive, and animation-rich developer portfolio built with the latest technologies: **Next.js**, **Tailwind CSS**, **Framer Motion**, **ShadCN UI**, and **TypeScript**.
 This portfolio is designed to showcase your skills, projects, and experience with smooth animations, dynamic hover effects, and a modern, responsive design.
 It's built to impress and provide an engaging user experience!

 ---